Saint Edmund, Downham Market, Norfolk

 1. One of the intending couple:-

-(c) has at any time lived in the parish, as his or her usual place of residence, for at least 6 months; OR
+(c) has at any time since birth lived in the parish, as his or her usual place of residence, over a continuous period of at least 6 months; OR ...

 2. The parent of one of the intending couple:-